 Certified Athletic Trainers (ATCs) are employed in such settings as high schools, colleges and universities, orthopedic clinics, physican offices, professional sports organizations, industrial settings, military and law enforcement agencies, and the performing arts.

 Successful completion of this program will allow the student to be eligible for the national certification examination administered by the Board of Certification (BOC).
 Students interested in this major should contact the Athletic Training Program Director for more information and other requirements regarding this program.

 Major Courses Include:

-The formal application is typically submitted toward the end¬†of the fall semester (Thanksgiving week)¬†of the student’s second year.
+The formal application is typically submitted toward the end of the spring semester of the student’s first year.
 Transfer students and upperclassmen are permitted to apply at this time as well.
-Formal admission into the Athletic Training Education Program is granted beginning the spring semester of the student’s second year.
-The major takes five semesters to complete.
+Formal admission into the Athletic Training Program is granted beginning the fall semester of the student’s second year.
+The major takes six semesters to complete.

-Students with any deficiencies in the above criteria may be admitted at the discretion of the ATEP Admissions Committee.
-For a more detailed description of the complete requirements of the Athletic Training Education Program, please contact the ATEP Director (see contact info above).
+Students with any deficiencies in the above criteria may be admitted at the discretion of the ATP Admissions Committee.
+For a more detailed description of the complete requirements of the Athletic Training Program, please contact the ATP Director (see contact info above).

 Georgetown College’s educational program in Athletic Training is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Students who have completed the Athletic Trainig Program at Georgetown College are eligible to sit for the Board of Certification (BOC) exam.
-The BOC provides a certification program for entry-level Athletic Trainers (ATs) and serves as the only accredited certification program for ATs in the US (BOC, 2011).
-Passing of the BOC allows the individual to become legally employed as a practicing Athletic Trainer.
+The BOC provides a certification program for entry-level Athletic Trainers (ATs) and serves as the only accredited certification program for ATCs in the US (BOC, 2011).
+Passing of the BOC allows the individual to become legally employed as a practicing Certified Athletic Trainer.

-Board of Certification Exam Pass Rates for GC ATEP Candidates-
+Board of Certification 3-Year Exam Pass Rates for Georgetown College Athletic Training Students: